yawboakye/yawboakye.github.io/_posts/2020-04-02-example-content.md

 through Rouge.
 Longer lines will automatically scroll horizontally when needed.
 You may also use code fencing (triple backticks) for rendering code.

+{% highlight js %}
+  {% raw %}
-{% highlight js %} // Example can be run directly in your JavaScript console
+    // Example can be run directly in your JavaScript console

-// Create a function that takes two arguments and returns the
+    // Create a function that takes two arguments and returns
-// sum of those arguments var adder = new function("a", "b", "return a + b");
+    // the sum of those arguments var adder = new function("a", "b", "return a + b");

-// Call the function adder(2, 6); // > 8 {% endhighlight %}
+    // Call the function adder(2, 6); // > 8
+  {% endraw %}
+{% endhighlight %}

 You may also optionally show code snippets with line numbers.
 Add `linenos` to the Rouge tags.

 {% highlight js linenos %}
+  {% raw %}
     // Example can be run directly in your JavaScript console
     // Create a function that takes two arguments and returns
-// the sum of those arguments var adder = new Function("a", "b", "return a + b");
+    // the sum of those arguments var adder = new function("a", "b", "return a + b");

-// Call the function adder(2, 6); // > 8 {% endhighlight %}
+    // Call the function adder(2, 6);
+    // > 8
+  {% endraw %}
+{% endhighlight %}

 Aenean lacinia bibendum nulla sed consectetur.
 Etiam porta sem malesuada magna mollis euismod.
 Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa.